eterevsky/kolmogorov/README.md

 ### Turing machine with a counter

 A Turing machine on a binary tape infinite in both directions.
-Each transition rule has an extra boolean specifying whether to increment the output counter.
+The counter is incremented whenever the machine switches to state 0 (which is also the initial state).

 Possible errors: